 And I say this because I really do believe that the study of music requires a very intense and lengthy period of time in which various skills and understandings are given the time to gradually unfold.
 For myself, it has always been a process of studying hard to understand certain things, and to be able to do certain things on the guitar, and having to literally keep at it for years and years before I felt I was really getting the full understanding of something, or the ability to even play something well.

 Without such an intense focus of time and attention, without a great amount of work and perseverance, I simply would not have achieved what I have achieved.
 I often get letters from people stating their “great desire” to achieve mastery on the guitar, but they show very little willingness to put forth the effort required to do so.

 So, realize two things.
-“Mastery” of the guitar is only available to those willing to make the kind of commitment and sacrifice that most people are not willing to make (someday, I will write a book about the “abnormal” life my addiction to the guitar has provided for me!)
+“Mastery” of the guitar is only available to those willing to make the kind of commitment and sacrifice that most people are not willing to make.

 And second, “Fulfillment” from playing the guitar is available to ANYONE, just as fulfillment and pleasure in life is available to anyone.
 But, you must have that very special human quality: the ability to derive pleasure and happiness from your life in THIS VERY MOMENT, without demanding some future state of perfection that will make you worthy of it.

 Here is a good way to get started "knowing what it feels like to play".